Images from Notre Dame's season that culminated in a run to the NCAA title game

 The accomplishments of the `01 team were even more impressive considering they came when the Irish program lacked any grant-in-aid scholarships.
 Shortly thereafter, it was announced by then athletics director Kevin White that all Notre Dame programs would begin a process of offering the maximum number of grants-in-aid allowed by the NCAA, making future trips to the final four by the Irish lacrosse team a greater possibility.

-Notre Dame's current run of eight straight NCAA Championship appearances began in 2006 when the Irish appeared in the field for the first time since their trek to the semifinals in `01.
-The Fighting Irish fell to top-ranked, and eventual national champion, Virginia, 14-10 in the first round of the `06 tournament.
+Notre Dame's current run of nine straight NCAA Championship appearances began in 2006 when the Irish appeared in the field for the first time since their trek to the semifinals in `01.
+The Fighting Irish fell to top-ranked, and eventual national champion, Virginia, 14-10 in the first round.
 The four-point margin was the closest outcome for the Cavaliers during their four-game run to the title and the second-closest margin over the course of their undefeated campaign.

 The 2007 season saw the Fighting Irish notch an 11-4 record, including a perfect 5-0 league mark to win their 10th GWLL title.
 Notre Dame made its second straight trip to the NCAA Championship and fell at eventual national champion Johns Hopkins, 11-10, in overtime.